postsharp/PostSharp.Documentation/conceptual/DeploymentConfiguration/Deployment/binary-formatter-security.md

 ## Recommended actions

-Since the usage of BinaryFormatter is discouraged by Microsoft and on in most projects using it would cause a runtime exception, it is required to use PortableFormatter for serializing aspects instead.
+Since the usage of BinaryFormatter is discouraged by Microsoft and in most projects using it would cause a runtime exception, it is required to use PortableFormatter for serializing aspects instead.

 All aspects and types that are used for aspect serialization should use `[PSerializable]` instead of `[Serializable]`.